evgarthub/klipper_tmc_autotune_k1/README.md

 # [WIP] Klipper TMC Autotune for Creality K1

-This fork includes changes that are reuired for autotune to be compatible with custom software on K1 printer.
+This fork includes changes that are required for autotune to be compatible with custom software on K1 printer.
 Changes made in comparison to original project:

 - Updated paths to Klipper